vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 #### Task 5 - Add a route to send telemetry to the event hub

-With the addition of the Event Hub endpoint to the ADT instance, it is now necessary to create a route that sends twin telemetry events to this endpoint.
+With the addition of the Event Hub endpoint to the Azure Digital Twins instance, it is now necessary to create a route that sends twin telemetry events to this endpoint.

 1. In the left navigation area, under **Connect outputs**, click **Event routes**.